BeyondTheClouds/enoslib/docs/tutorials/reproducibility.rst

 Example for Grid'5000:

-* You need 25 identical nodes for your experiment
+* Let's assume you need 25 identical nodes for your experiment
 * You initially decide to use the `uvb cluster in Sophia
   <https://www.grid5000.fr/w/Sophia:Hardware#uvb>`_
 * However, there are several issues: there are 30 nodes in the cluster,